ronospace/Flow-Ai/WARP.md

 ## Project Overview

-Flow iQ is an AI-powered period and cycle tracking Flutter application with comprehensive multi-platform support (iOS, Android, Web) and internationalization for 36 languages.
+Flow Ai is an AI-powered period and cycle tracking Flutter application with comprehensive multi-platform support (iOS, Android, Web) and internationalization for 36 languages.
 The app focuses on advanced AI predictions, personalized insights, and healthcare integration.

 ## Development Commands